-Donating blood helps save lives and has positive benefits for donors, such as improving their emotional and physical health.
-People who donate blood may also experience side effects, such as minor bruising or feeling lightheaded.
+Donating blood helps save lives and also has positive benefits for donors.
+However, people who donate blood may also experience side effects, such as minor bruising or feeling lightheaded.

 Here, we look at the positive effects of donating blood and some temporary physical side effects that can occur.
 We also look at how to treat these side effects.